Rosewood1985/ai-sports-edge/memory-bank/progress.md

 - Design and integration optimizations

 The implementation will follow atomic design principles, modifying existing files whenever possible and adding code comments to explain changes.
 Each task will be completed sequentially, with progress tracked in this file and commits made with descriptive messages.

+### 2025-05-18: Dependency Updates

+I'm now working on updating all dependencies in the project (Task #5 from our list).
+The analysis of outdated packages and security vulnerabilities shows:

+#### Current Dependency Status

+- Total outdated packages: 35+
+- Security vulnerabilities: 120 (71 moderate, 45 high, 4 critical)
+- Key packages requiring updates:
+  - React: 17.0.2 → 19.1.0
+  - React Native: 0.68.2 → 0.79.2
+  - Expo: 45.0.8 → 53.0.9
+  - TypeScript: 5.0.4 → 5.8.3
+  - Firebase: 9.23.0 → 11.7.3

+#### Update Strategy

+1. Prioritize security-related updates first
+2. Update each dependency ONE AT A TIME in small, atomic commits
+3. Run tests after each update to verify nothing breaks
+4. Document all updates including version changes
+5. Note any packages that can't be updated and why

+I'll start with the packages that have critical security vulnerabilities:

+1. immer (critical): 7.0.0 - 9.0.5 → latest
+2. loader-utils (critical): 2.0.0 - 2.0.3 → latest
+3. shell-quote (critical): <=1.7.2 → latest

+Then proceed with high severity vulnerabilities, focusing on:

+- react-native-reanimated
+- body-parser
+- braces
+- node-forge
+- nth-check
+- ssh2

+Updates will be documented here with version changes and any issues encountered.